Open Evening for Prospective Families - Wednesday 1st October 6:00pm - 8.15pm

 Our students careers learning is based upon the eight Gatsby Benchmarks.
 It is founded on a stable programme of careers education.
 Students gain access to independent careers and labour market information, with multiple opportunities to discover information relevant to them individually, as well as group guidance and one-to-one guidance sessions with our L6 qualified careers adviser.
 Our teachers often relate their lessons to careers, so students understand how school is relevant to the wider world.
 Students meet employers and working professionals through visiting speakers, experiences of the workplace, and visits to local universities, through subject lessons, trips, and specific careers events.

 KEY STAGE 3: Beginning in Year 7, all students have a programme of Careers Education delivered through the tutor programme.
-All students from Year 7 are given direct access to impartial information and advice, and in Year 9 every student will have a face-to-face meeting with a careers adviser as well as the chance to make informed choices about their option subjects.
-They will have the opportunity to be involved each year in an engaging Personal Development programme, with First Give in Year 7, Headstarted in Year 8, and Wings of Hope Achievement Awards in Year 9.
+All students from Year 7 are given direct access to impartial information and advice.
+They will have the opportunity to be involved each year in an engaging Personal Development programme, with First Give in Year 7, The Edit in Year 8, and Barclays Lifeskills in Year 9.

-KEY STAGE 4: During Year 10 students focus on work-related learning and take part in workshops such as careers matching tests, mock interviews, public speaking and the chance to experience a workplace.
-Key Stage 4 students have the opportunity to attend careers fairs as well as access to a Level 6 qualified careers adviser for a face-to-face interview about their choices.
+KEY STAGE 4: During Year 10 students focus on work-related learning and take part in workshops such as careers matching tests, public speaking and the chance to do work experience.
+Key Stage 4 students have the opportunity to attend careers fairs as well as access to a Level 6 qualified careers adviser for a one-to-one interview about their choices.
 Year 11 students have support in making applications to colleges, 6th forms and apprenticeships.

-KEY STAGE 5: During 6th form students have numerous chances to research their careers, have face-to-face guidance with a Level 6 qualified careers adviser and take part in work experience as well as having regular opportunities to hear from employers and speakers.
+KEY STAGE 5: During 6th form students have numerous chances to research their careers, have face-to-face guidance with a Level 6 qualified careers adviser and take part in work experience as well as having weekly opportunities to hear from visiting speakers from varies industries.
 There is a full support structure in place for making visits to and applications for university, apprenticeships or employment.

 Contact Miss Pritchard via email, or on the academy telephone number, for further details about the careers programme.